Jettcodey/TikTok-Downloader/README.md

 <!-- Usage -->
 ## Usage

-After the installation is finished, simply open the TikTok Downloader, and you will be able to select from the following options:
+After the installation is finished, simply open the TikTok Downloader, and after completing the First-Time Setup, you will be able to select from the following options:

 - Single Video/Image Download
 - Mass Download by Username